50 Years of La Samanna

 Fifty years of history and hospitality is a special milestone, worthy of celebration, and La Samanna is good at celebrating.
 But so too is it committed to the 50 years to come: to accommodating the generations of families, of muses, moguls, adventurers, artists, and travelers who continue to be drawn to this pristine slice of Caribbean paradise.

 The above is an abridged version of the original text by Chris Wallace.
-Pick up a copy during your next stay at La Sammana.
+Read the full story here.